 Different threat intelligence platforms follow different models for sharing data and interoperating with other tools in an organization’s technology stack.
 Bidirectional sharing - where the platform can both ingest data from other tools as well as push finished intel into detection and response tools - is ideal for maximum effectiveness and return on investment.
 This kind of interoperability, where the TIP can interact with each piece of the larger security architecture with minimal human intervention, enables faster threat detection, investigation and response, and helps streamline the overall security operations in the organization.

 Intelligence sharing with humans, both in internal teams and external organizations, should also be bidirectional, with data flowing in both directions.
 This helps organizations build situational awareness and learn from the knowledge and experiences of a whole extended network of trusted third parties, bolstering all parties’ security posture.

 Connected TIPs typically implement the hub-and-spoke model for information sharing, where a central hub controls the platform and bidirectionally shares intelligence with all connected entities or members (the “spokes” in the hub-and-spoke model).
 For example, a large organization may act as a “hub” when using a TIP and disseminate relevant intelligence to all its connected business units while also ingesting information from each unit.
 The same model would apply to industry-specific intelligence sharing communities like ISACs and ISAOs where the ISAC can be the central hub, and member organizations the spokes.

-A connected TIP connects with hundreds and sometimes thousands of data sources, security and IT tools, and intelligence consumers to first ingest threat data, then enrich and analyze it, and finally disseminate it to both machines and humans for actioning and consumption.
+, then enrich and analyze it, and finally disseminate it to both machines and humans for actioning and consumption.
 All of these connections and integrations serve the larger purpose of using high-fidelity intelligence to drive security decisions at technical, tactical, operational and strategic levels.